Roen Nelson

-Roen Nelson (born 8 April 1980) is a Jamaican international footballer who plays for Portmore United, as a striker.
+Roen Nelson (born 8 April 1980) is a Jamaican former footballer who played as a striker.

-Career
+Club career

-Nelson has played in Jamaica for Portmore United, in Trinidad for Joe Public, and in China for Chengdu Blades.
+Nelson played for Portmore United between 2001 and 2009, from where he was loaned out four times to Joe Public between 2004 and 2008, and he played in China for Chengdu Blades in 2009.
+He rejoined Portmore United until 2013 before retiring at Highgate United.

+International career

 Nelson also earned twelve caps for the Jamaica national team between 2002 and 2008.